 If a child has been eligible for free school meals (FSM) at any point over the past 6 years or has been looked after for one day or more (Child Looked After), the school receives an amount per head within their budget.
 A provision is also made for children who have a parent in the armed services.

-Please read the reports below which gives details of our Pupil Premium Grant including how we strategically allocate the funding and the positive impact this has been made on the achievements of the pupils.
+Please read this year's Pupil Premium Strategy Statement below which gives details of our Pupil Premium grant including how we strategically allocate the funding and the positive impact this has had on the achievements of these pupils.